claydotio/clay-mobile/specs/swipe-bar.md

 **Current: V2** game sharing (external)
 **V1** of this spec was for Game Discovery
-V3 will add social stream
+V3 will add social stream (achievements?) and auth (showing a user's name / that they're logged in?)

 ### OBJECTIVE